A second quantized approach to the Rabi problem: Quantization of the Rabi problem

 The particular basis of functions to be chosen is determined by boundary conditions of the classical problem and symmetries of the system.
 Besides, since $\mathbf{B}$ obeys the wave equation (vacuum Maxwell's equations), the expansion coefficients $\{\mathbf{c}_{i}\}$ obey the classical relation \cite{sakua}

-In Eq.~(\ref{c}) we used the positivity of the hermitian operator $\left(i\boldsymbol{\nabla}\right)^{2}$ with any appropriate boundary condition that makes this operator self-adjoint.
+In Eq.~(\ref{c}) we used the positivity of the Hermitian operator $\left( i\boldsymbol{\nabla}\right) ^{2}$, with any appropriate boundary condition that makes it a self-adjoint operator.

-In the general case, the coefficients $c_{i}$ that appear in (\ref{c}) are linear combinations of the coefficients $b_{i}$ present in the harmonic-oscillator-like Hamiltonian (\ref{hc}).
-But in the special case of a circular fields, the expressions (\ref{c}) and (\ref{1}) show that we can identify $c=b$.
+In the general case, the coefficients $c_{i}$ that appear in Eq.~(\ref{c}) are linear combinations of the coefficients $b_{i}$ present in the Hamiltonian~(\ref{hc}).
+But in the special case of a circular fields, expressions~(\ref{c}) and (\ref{1}) show that we can identify $c=b$.
 We stress that this result is a consequence of the fact that, for the circular field, the terms $b^{\ast}$ and $b$ that appear in the Hamiltonian in Eq.~(\ref{hc}) are automatically the field expansion coefficients.
-As we will see, this gives the physical interpretation of the operators $\hat{b}$.
+That implies the choice of periodic boundary conditions, and also establishes the physical interpretation of the creation and annihilation operators $\hat{b}^{+}$ and $\hat{b}$.
+As we will see, $c=b$ sets that $\hat{b}^{+}$ creates ($\hat{b}$ annihilates) photons with circular polarization.